Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity

 For the second statement, if $G$ has $m$ edges and maximum degree $\Delta=\Delta(G)$, then $L(G)$ has $m$ vertices and maximum degree $2(\Delta-1)$.
 The set $\PM[G]$ corresponds bijectively to the independent sets of size $n/2$ in $L(G)$, which are the maximum independent sets in $L(G)$, unless $G$ has no perfect matching, which we can test efficiently.
 The maximum independent sets in turn stand in bijection with the minimum vertex covers of $L(G)$ via complementation.
 We thus obtain the statement by reduction from $\evalfix 1{\perm}$ on graphs of maximum degree $3$.

-For the third statement, observe that the minimum vertex covers of a graph $H=(V,E)$ correspond bijectively to the minimum-weight satisfying assignments of the following monotone $2$-CNF formula $\varphi$: Create a variable $x_{v}$ for each $v\in V$ and a clause $(x_{u}\vee x_{v})$ for each $uv\in E$.
-This is standard, noted also in \cite[Proposition 2.1]{DBLP:journals/siamcomp/Vadhan01}. \end{proof}
+For the third statement, observe that the minimum vertex covers of a graph $H=(V,E)$ correspond bijectively to the minimum-weight satisfying assignments of an associated monotone $2$-CNF formula $\varphi$: To obtain this formula, create a variable $x_{v}$ for each $v\in V$ and a clause $(x_{u}\vee x_{v})$ for each $uv\in E$.
+This is a standard reduction, noted also in \cite[Proposition 2.1]{DBLP:journals/siamcomp/Vadhan01}. \end{proof}